-Native Lookalikes: Currently no information available, or there are no native species that could be confused with Japanese honeysuckle.
+Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Japanese honeysuckle.

 Ecological Threat: In North America, Japanese honeysuckle has few natural enemies which allows it to spread widely and out-compete native plant species.
 Its evergreen to semi-evergreen nature gives it an added advantage over native species in many areas.
 Shrubs and young trees can be killed by girdling when vines twist tightly around stems and trunks, cutting off the flow of water through the plant.
 Dense growths of honeysuckle covering vegetation can gradually kill plants by blocking sunlight from reaching their leaves.
 Vigorous root competition also helps Japanese honeysuckle spread and displace neighboring native vegetation.